jwputah/jwphoriseon/README.md

 ##### Contribution
-Made with :heart: by Joshua Pace
+*Made with :heart: by Joshua Pace
+*Xandromus Xander Rapstine